Scionax/RPG-Universe/Enchantments/Gloves.md

 ## Gloves

+Armor enchantments are also allowed on enchanted gloves.

  **Name**            | **Description**                                                                             | **Tier**
 ---------------------|---------------------------------------------------------------------------------------------|:--------:
  Untraceable         | Does not leave fingerprints or evidence of any kind.                                        | 1